metio/terraform-provider-k8s/docs/data-sources/cluster_x_k8s_io_cluster_class_v1beta1_manifest.md

 Optional:

-- `max_unhealthy` (String) Any further remediation is only allowed if at most 'MaxUnhealthy' machines selected by'selector' are not healthy.
+- `max_unhealthy` (String) Any further remediation is only allowed if at most 'MaxUnhealthy' machines selected by 'selector' are not healthy.
-- `node_startup_timeout` (String) NodeStartupTimeout allows to set the maximum time for MachineHealthCheckto consider a Machine unhealthy if a corresponding Node isn't associatedthrough a 'Spec.ProviderID' field.The duration set in this field is compared to the greatest of:- Cluster's infrastructure ready condition timestamp (if and when available)- Control Plane's initialized condition timestamp (if and when available)- Machine's infrastructure ready condition timestamp (if and when available)- Machine's metadata creation timestampDefaults to 10 minutes.If you wish to disable this feature, set the value explicitly to 0.
+- `node_startup_timeout` (String) NodeStartupTimeout allows to set the maximum time for MachineHealthCheck to consider a Machine unhealthy if a corresponding Node isn't associated through a 'Spec.ProviderID' field.
+The duration set in this field is compared to the greatest of: - Cluster's infrastructure ready condition timestamp (if and when available) - Control Plane's initialized condition timestamp (if and when available) - Machine's infrastructure ready condition timestamp (if and when available) - Machine's metadata creation timestamp Defaults to 10 minutes.
+If you wish to disable this feature, set the value explicitly to 0.
-- `remediation_template` (Attributes) RemediationTemplate is a reference to a remediation templateprovided by an infrastructure provider.This field is completely optional, when filled, the MachineHealthCheck controllercreates a new object from the template referenced and hands off remediation of the machine toa controller that lives outside of Cluster API. (see [below for nested schema](#nestedatt--spec--control_plane--machine_health_check--remediation_template))
+- `remediation_template` (Attributes) RemediationTemplate is a reference to a remediation template provided by an infrastructure provider.
+This field is completely optional, when filled, the MachineHealthCheck controller creates a new object from the template referenced and hands off remediation of the machine to a controller that lives outside of Cluster API. (see [below for nested schema](#nestedatt--spec--control_plane--machine_health_check--remediation_template))
-- `unhealthy_conditions` (Attributes List) UnhealthyConditions contains a list of the conditions that determinewhether a node is considered unhealthy.
-The conditions are combined in alogical OR, i.e. if any of the conditions is met, the node is unhealthy. (see [below for nested schema](#nestedatt--spec--control_plane--machine_health_check--unhealthy_conditions))
+- `unhealthy_conditions` (Attributes List) UnhealthyConditions contains a list of the conditions that determine whether a node is considered unhealthy.
+The conditions are combined in a logical OR, i.e. if any of the conditions is met, the node is unhealthy. (see [below for nested schema](#nestedatt--spec--control_plane--machine_health_check--unhealthy_conditions))
-- `unhealthy_range` (String) Any further remediation is only allowed if the number of machines selected by 'selector' as not healthyis within the range of 'UnhealthyRange'.
-Takes precedence over MaxUnhealthy.Eg. '[3-5]' - This means that remediation will be allowed only when:(a) there are at least 3 unhealthy machines (and)(b) there are at most 5 unhealthy machines
+- `unhealthy_range` (String) Any further remediation is only allowed if the number of machines selected by 'selector' as not healthy is within the range of 'UnhealthyRange'.
+Takes precedence over MaxUnhealthy.
+Eg. '[3-5]' - This means that remediation will be allowed only when: (a) there are at least 3 unhealthy machines (and) (b) there are at most 5 unhealthy machines

 <a id="nestedatt--spec--control_plane--machine_health_check--remediation_template"></a>
 ### Nested Schema for `spec.control_plane.machine_health_check.remediation_template`